medcomdk/dk-medcom-carecommunication/docs/assets/documents/Map_between_OIOXML_FHIR.md

 # Map between OIOXML standard XDIS91 and FHIR CareCommunication Messages
 This document describes mapping between the OIOXML ClinicalEmail (<a href="https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20korrespondance/XML/Dokumentation/" target="_blank">XDIS91</a>) and the FHIR CareCommunication message.
 Not all elements from OIOXML ClinicalEmail are relevant in FHIR CareCommunication message, which is marked with a ‘NA’.
-The purpose of this document is to help implementers of FHIR CareCommunication message.
+The purpose of this document is to help implementers of FHIR CareCommunication message. <br>
  <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-carecommunication/" target="_blank">Click here to read the actual implementationsguide which includes all requirements for the CareCommunicationMessage</a>